ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 ### Configuration through `ezplatform`

-In YAML configuration, you can now use `ezplatform` as well as `ezpublish` as the main configuration key.
+In YAML configuration, you can now use `ezplatform` and `ezpublish` as the main configuration key.

 ### API improvements